JulieW23/GradApp/iteration-01.review.md

 Decisions did not turn out as well as you hoped:

 1. Website to faciliate parent-teacher communication.

-Some team members have little or no experience with web development so this will be difficult.
+2. Designed for public schools.

+We are planning to make the following changes to our process:

+ 1. We decided to make the product a mobile application over a website because it should be easier (with more mobility) to use a mobile phone over a computer in the classroom or daycare.
 Photo updates by a teacher on a mobile website will be more cumbersome as opposed to photo updates via a mobile application on a smartphone.

-2. Designed for public schools.
+Also, some team members have little or no experience with web development so this will be difficult.

-We decided to design the application with private daycare and private schools in minded because the burden of purchasing the application and rolling it out falls on the school.
+ 2. We decided to design the application with private daycare and private schools instead of public schools because the burden of purchasing the application and rolling it out falls on the school.
 A free, self opt-in application may not be very secure.
 Users of the application must be heavily vetted since photos and other personal data of young students are being shared.

-We are planning to make the following changes to our process:

- * List the changes you are planning to make, if any, from most to least important.
- * For each change, explain why you are making it by referring to a decision that didn't work well.
+Also, parents of private schools or daycares are more likely to have smartphones.